klahnakoski/mo-json-config/README.md

 1. This module uses the dot (`.`) as a path separator in the URL fragment.
 For example, an absolute reference looks like `{"$ref": "#message.type.name"}`, and a relative reference looks like `{"$ref": "#..type.name"}`.
 This syntax better matches that used by Javascript.
 2. The properties found in a `$ref` object are not ignored.
 Rather, they are to *override* the referenced object properties.
 This allows you to reference a default document, and replace the particular properties as needed. *more below*
 3. References can accept URL parameters: JSON is treated like a string template for more sophisticated value replacement. *see below*
-4. You can reference files and environment variables in addition to general URLs.
+4. You can reference
+   * http URLs
+   * files
+   * environment variables
+   * keyring values
+   * AWS SSM parameters

 ## Quick guide